JereKuusela/valheim-world_edit_commands/publish/README.md

 - v1.3
 	- Adds a new parameter `guide` to the `terrain` command to visualize the area.
+	- Adds a new parameter `within` to the `terrain` command to include only terrain within a given altitude range.
 	- Adds new parameters `max` and `min` to the `terrain` command which allow capping the terrain altitude.
 	- Adds a new parameter `delta` to the `terrain` command which allow directly setting the height difference.
 	- Adds support for replacing the character _ with a space bar in crafter names.